cincunnatiman/cincunnatiman/README.md

-- 👋 Hi, I’m @cincunnatiman
+- 👋 Hi, I’m @cincinnatiman
 - 👀 I’m interested in cisco and old and current probems
 - 🌱 I’m currently learning anything everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... multytaskig and secureig computers and networks,
-- 📫 How to reach me ...
+- 📫 How to reach me ...justforus2005@gmail.com

 <!---
 cincunnatiman/cincunnatiman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.